legislation > q & a

 Licensing and regulation are the legal means to hold businesses accountable for their actions.
 For instance, hairdressers, liquor stores, restaurants, veterinarians and numerous other businesses in Minnesota must obtain a license to operate and be regulated (i.e., get inspected, adhere to standards, be fined if they break the law).
 Regulation raises the standards of an industry by weeding out the "bad" businesses.
 The buying, selling, breeding and dealing of dogs and cats in order to make money is business; these are commercial transactions.
 It differs from many other businesses in that the "product" is a living being and purchased as a pet.

-9. So dog and cat breeders in Minnesota are not regulated?
+9. So dog and cat breeders in Minnesota were not regulated?

 Correct.
-Unlike other industries, the State of Minnesota does not require dog and cat breeders to obtain a license to breed and sell dogs and cats to consumers.
-No State agency has been granted the authority to set up a licensing program, enforce standards through inspections or impose penalties specific to the dog and cat breeding industry.
+Unlike other industries, the State of Minnesota has not required dog and cat breeders to obtain a license to breed and sell dogs and cats to consumers.
+No State agency was granted the legal authority to set up a licensing program, enforce standards through inspections or impose penalties specific to the dog and cat breeding industry.
 Due to this lack of State oversight, animals are harmed.
 Consumers, too, are sold unhealthy dogs and cats, and communities (i.e., humane societies, rescue groups, law enforcement, animal control, etc.) are burdened with the responsibility of "dealing with" the problem.
+(The new law, passed May 20, 2014, will require licensing and inspections with oversight and enforcement by the MN Board of Animal Health for those breeders who meet the definition of the law.)

 NOTE: Minnesota has a Kennel Law (Statute 347.31), which can apply to certain breeders or dealers if they meet the definition of "kennel."
-Only one dog dealer in Minnesota is licensed per 347.31.
+Only one dog dealer in Minnesota (Kenneth Schroeder) was licensed under 347.31 because he sold dogs to medical and educational institutions for experiments.
+The USDA dog recently revoked this dealer's federal license due to multiple violations; Schroeder then gave up his Minnesota kennel license.
 For further explanation, see Minnesota Laws

 10. Are humane societies in Minnesota regulated?